Because graduating into highschool does not necessarily mean leaving hungry weekends behind.

 One student explained his mother, in her final stages of cancer, could not afford to feed the children.
 This 16 year old is responsible for food shopping and feeding her two younger siblings.
 When food is scarce, she goes without.

-There are currently 84 students in the 2019-2020 school year high school program.
-Food4Kids currently facilitates a high school program in Cathedral Secondary, Glendale Secondary, Westdale Secondary, Sir Winston Churchill Secondary and Wilma's Place.
+There are currently 89 students in the 2020-2021 school year high school program.
+Food4Kids currently facilitates a high school program in Cathedral Secondary, Glendale Secondary, Westdale Secondary, Sir Winston Churchill Secondary, Waterdown District Secondary School and Wilma's Place.

 he was simply chronically hungry